returntocorp/docs-r2c-checks/docs/index.md

 [**r2c-flask-use-blueprint-for-modularity**](flake8-flask/use-blueprint-for-modularity)

 This check recommends using Blueprint when there are too many route handlers in a single file.
-Using Blueprint encourages modularity and [can greatly simplify how large applications work and provide a central means for Flask extensions to register operations on applications.](https://flask.palletsprojects.com/en/1.1.x/blueprints/#blueprints)
+Blueprint encourages modularity and [can greatly simplify how large applications work and provide a central means for Flask extensions to register operations on applications.](https://flask.palletsprojects.com/en/1.1.x/blueprints/#blueprints)

 ### __sgrep-flask__